Below are questions frequently brought to the Bursar's Office.

 A: Please log-in to ontrack.
 The link for meal plan change is under the financial information section.
 Note that meal plan changes or cancellations may only be honored up to 2 weeks after the start of classes.
 Please contact the Residence Life Office for room assignment changes.

 Q: What payment methods are accepted?

-A: Cash, check, wire, and payments online made with Mastercard, Discover, and American Express, are all accepted.
-Families that pay tuition statement bills with Mastercard, Discover and American Express cards will be assessed a 2.75% convenience fee.
-Visa credit/debit cards cannot be accepted as payment for the tuition statement bills.
+A: Cash, check, wire, and payments online made with VISA, Mastercard, Discover, and American Express, are all accepted.
+Families that pay tuition statement bills with VISA, Mastercard, Discover and American Express cards will be assessed a 2.75% convenience fee.
 Families that wish to avoid the fees are encouraged to use online checks/ACH or personal checks, wire transfers or other payment options.
 There will be no extra fees for other Elon transactions, such as online tickets or Phoenix Cash deposits.

 Q: Can I change my meal plan anytime during the semester?